nathan-hoche/Yuki-Generator-C-Project/README.md

 4. Main file
 5. Makefile

-So the generator can actively generate your library, makefile and include, following of project and wish! :wink:
+So the generator can actively generate your library, makefile and include, following of project and your wishes! :wink:

 The advantage of this generator is that you can easily make an optimized library.
 And which follow your necessity! :fire: